Kolya080808/SimpleFileHost/README.md

 ---
 ## P.S.

+I've added the project (debian branch) to the [debian mentors](https://mentors.debian.net/package/simplefilehost/).
+Any help would be great.
-I made TLS, but if I still want to send the project to debian packet manager, I need to code a bit more.
-So, if you want and can help, or if you have suggestions for improvements, you can contact me via [telegram](https://kolya080808.t.me/).
+If you want and can help, or if you have suggestions for improvements, you can contact me via [telegram](https://kolya080808.t.me/).

 ---